 The impact they’re hoping to make this time is helping families start important conversations about sexuality and identity.

-The Tony Award-winning musical, “Fun Home” is based on the life of Allison Bechdel.
+The Tony Award-winning musical, “Fun Home” is based on the life of Bechdel.

 Bechdel’s graphic novel describes her journey into the past when her father dies unexpectedly.

-“I think that kind of idea, something that was haunting Allison, the things I didn’t talk to my dad about, the things he didn’t talk to me about,” says Palmer.
+“I think that kind of idea, something that was haunting Alison, the things I didn’t talk to my dad about, the things he didn’t talk to me about,” says Palmer.

-When the show was first being developed for Broadway, Palmer says the real Allison was a bit hesitant.
+When the show was first being developed for Broadway, Palmer says the real Alison was a bit hesitant.

 “When they were like, hey we want to make this a Broadway musical, she like, fell out of her chair.
 Like what?
 I mean, it’s a very specific story, but there’s something- it points to themes that are so universal, so I like to think that she that we’re doing the show,” says Palmer.